Meet the ZOA-Zambia team

 ZOA Zambia is governed by a Board of Trustees who are highly committed and share a wide range of experience.
 They include government economists and engineers, gender, health and education experts, human rights advocates and food security experts.
 Along with the office team they all have a passion to help vulnerable children in their own country.

-Dr Tukiya Kankasa-Mabula, Vice chair
+Dr Tukiya Kankasa-Mabula, Chair

 Tukiya is a respected lawyer, educator, administrator, business woman and advocate on gender issues.
 She served as the Deputy Governor at the Bank of Zambia until December 2019.

 Tukiya is a passionate advocate of human rights for woman and children and worked with UNICEF to incorporate child rights into the Zambian Constitution.

 Professionally trained as a secretary, Bernadette worked in private sector mine and law firms.
 Alongside her secretarial career and after retirement she volunteered her time at a number of cooperatives and at her local church.

 She is particularly interested in helping orphans and vulnerable children and was keen to contribute to the ZOA’s work.